roxanneminerals/roxanneminerals.github.io/cv.md

 *Board Member, Humphrey School of Public Affairs Alumni Board     Sept.
 2014 – present*

-Previous service on the Student Relations committee, currently serve on the Alumni Relations committee.
+Plan events and activities for current students and alumni, including student career trip [2015](http://roxjohnson.com/community/2015/01/15/HHH-CET.html) and [2016](http://roxjohnson.com/community/2016/01/14/CET-2016.html), [Show Up for the Common Good](https://www.hhh.umn.edu/event/show-common-good-minneapolis), and serving on committees to create an alumni survey and create a pilot [Alumni in Residence](http://globalnotes.hhh.umn.edu/2017/10/deadline-oct-31-humphrey-alumni-in.html) program.

 *Alumna Mentor- Humphrey School of Public Affairs     Sept.
-2012 - present*
+2012 - May 2016*

 Work with current Humphrey students as a mentor by attending mentor and student events, meeting individually with students, and providing resources and connections.